-- 1. Ensure that high standards of contract compliance are consistently maintained. - 2.
-Work with the appropriate individuals to fully understand contract program needs and ensure that promised commitments are delivered on time and within budget. - 3.
-Participate in construction conference calls and meetings to provide weekly updates and reports. - 4.
-Assure that site personnel are properly directed, trained, licensed, and evaluated. - 5.
-Monitor all construction activities on, above, below or in the vicinity of state highways to assure that any work in the ROW of a state highway is performed in accordance with a highway work permit issued by NYSDOT and, as applicable, any use and occupancy permits, leases or other permits or agreements issued by, with or involving NYSDOT. - 6.
-Monitor all construction activities in the vicinity of railroad tracks, equipment, or facilities to assure that any alteration of railroad-related improvements are made in accordance with requirements, permits, leases of the railroad operating the tracks, equipment, or facility.
+- c) Participate in construction conference calls and meetings to provide weekly updates and reports. - d) Assure that site personnel are properly directed, trained, licensed, and evaluated. - e) Monitor all construction activities on, above, below or in the vicinity of State highways to assure that any work in the right of way of a State highway is performed in accordance with a Highway Work Permit issued by NYSDOT and, as applicable, any use and occupancy permits, leases or other permits or agreements issued by, with or involving NYSDOT. - f) Monitor all construction activities in the vicinity of railroad tracks, equipment, or facilities to assure that any alteration of railroad-related improvements paid for by NYSDOT is made in accordance with requirements of NYSDOT and the railroad operating the tracks, equipment, or facility (2012 BMPs, Section 2.4.1).

-The Construction Inspector must have the following qualifications (BMP Document, Section 2.4.2):
+The Construction Inspector will have the following qualifications:

-- 1. An associate degree or higher in a construction-related discipline. - 2.
-Five years of experience in construction of transmission facilities with an understanding of the applicable construction standards and work methods, construction field issues, prints specification sheets, schematics, one-line diagrams, instructional information to construct, maintain, troubleshoot cable installation and general aspects of converter station and substation construction. - 3.
-Knowledge of federal, state, Occupational Safety and Health Administration (OSHA), local, and applicable environmental rules and regulations. - 4.
-A thorough understanding of electrical principles and the hazards associated with electrical transmission work. - 5.
-The ability to travel throughout the Project Area and work extended hours and weekends in emergency situations, as needed.
+- a) An associate degree or higher in a construction related discipline. - b) Five years of experience in construction of transmission facilities with an understanding of the applicable construction standards and work methods, construction field issues, prints specification sheets, schematics, one-line diagrams, instructional information to construct, maintain, troubleshoot cable installation and general aspects of converter station and substation construction. - c) Knowledge of federal, state, Occupational Safety and Health Administration ("OSHA"), local, and applicable environmental and safety rules and regulations. - d) A thorough understanding of electrical principles and the hazards associated with electrical transmission work. - e) The ability to travel throughout the Project area and work extended hours and weekends in emergency situations, as needed (2012 BMPs, Section 2.4.2).